 On location and online exhibit – May 19 – July 31, 2022

 Opening Event at the Curry Senior Center Thurs.
 May 19, 2-4pm

 San Francisco, CA 94102

 AWE at Curry Senior Center Event Video

-“A Visual Story Through Self” – Artists from the Art With Elders (AWE) program at Openhouse Bob Ross LGBTQ Senior Center and Coventry Place
+“A Visual Story Through Self” – Artists from AWE at Openhouse Bob Ross LGBTQ Senior Center and Coventry Place

 Hosted by Spike’s Coffees and Teas

 Tues.
 Jan.
 4 – Mon.
 Jan.
 31, 2022

 This exhibit, “A Visual Story Through Self,” features art and artists from the AWE program at the Openhouse Bob Ross LGBTQ Senior Center.
 Openhouse works to center the voices and experiences of LGBTQ+ older adults by providing opportunities to make social connections and build community.
 These artists encompass the dynamic diversity that enriches San Francisco.
 Their artworks were made in community art classes with Art With Elders.
 AWE uses technology and art to bridge the isolating divide of the ever-changing circumstances of the pandemic.
 This show represents a rich tapestry of varied perspectives woven together through the dynamic language of visual art.
 These artists’ visual stories remind us that connection is an ongoing creative process that results in an ever-evolving community.

 Tues.
 Jan.
 11 – Fri.
 Mar.
 4, 2022 – AWE at San Francisco Women Artists